tmhglnd/gl-pix-shaders/README.md

 ## About

 A small package of various pixel shaders for processing textures in the Jitter OpenGL world.
 The abstractions give quick access to disable/enabling of the shaders, and setting parameters through lists of values or single values in inlets.
-The comments on the inlet explain the parameters.
+Some are simply a wrapper for a jit.gl.slab object loaded with a shader that is shipped with Max.
+Some are wrapped around a shader ported from shadertoy or coded by other creative minds!
+Original sources listed below.
+The comments on the inlet explain the order of parameters.
+Open the help-patcher for further details and workings.

 ## Contains